Desert Campaign (1833–1834): Campaign

 The "enemies" group, which was composed of Ranquel and Mapuche, and had refused to negotiate with the Spanish colonial administration as well as with the Argentine Confederation, plundered rural villages and property in mounted raids known as malones.

 The Ranquels were led by the famous warrior Yanquetruz, skilled in hit and run tactics.

 The column of Félix Aldao made some advances on the south of Mendoza Province, eventually reaching Limay Mahuida, in what is now La Pampa Province.
 Aldao beat Yanquetruz in the battle of Arroyo del Rosario, on 1 April 1833; however, his troops suffered significant losses on 14 May after being ambushed in Balsa Pass, on the west bank of river Salado.
-Though forward recoinnaissance parties led by Nazario Benavídez made visual contact with Rosas' forces near the Colorado river later in May, Aldao decided the withdrawal in August, after depleting his resources and learning that Huidobro's main column wouldn't meet its intended target.
+Though forward reconnaissance parties led by Nazario Benavídez made visual contact with Rosas' forces near the Colorado river later in May, Aldao decided the withdrawal in August, after depleting his resources and learning that Huidobro's main column would not meet its intended target.

-Ruiz Huidobro's column evolved in the same way; after inflicting a heavy defeat to Yanquetruz on 16 March 1833 in the battle of Las Acollaradas lakes, near today's Villa Huidobro, in southern Cordoba Province, and advancing into Ranquel territory in the Province of La Pampa up to Leubucó, he was forced to retreat due to lack of coordination with Rosas forces and the capture of a supply convoy by the Ranquels.
+Ruiz Huidobro's column evolved in the same way; after inflicting a heavy defeat to Yanquetruz on 16 March 1833 in the battle of Las Acollaradas lakes, near today's Villa Huidobro, in southern Cordoba Province, and advancing deeply into Ranquel territory up to Leubucó, in today's Province of La Pampa, he was forced to retreat due to lack of coordination with Rosas forces and the capture of a supply convoy by the Ranquels.

 Rosas led the military campaign against the "enemies" by building upon earlier campaigns by Martín Rodríguez and Bernardino Rivadavia.
 In doing so, Rosas was able to make much deeper incursions than his predecessors, and destroyed several indigenous settlements.
 Rosas later claimed his army had killed 3,200 indigenous people during the campaign, captured 1,200 prisoners, and rescued 1,000 captives.

 Consequences

-Rosas's campaign resulted in a brief period of peace with indigenous communities and brought an end to the malones, until he was defeated and overthrown the Battle of Caseros in 1852.
+Rosas's campaign resulted in a brief period of peace with indigenous communities and brought an end to the malones, until he was defeated and overthrown at the Battle of Caseros in 1852.
 Despite having been at war with the Argentine forces since 1821, the indigenous population led counter-attacks during the Battle of Caseros.
 They continued to lose control of their territories, however, and gradually retreated to the south.
 The final defeat of the indigenous peoples came during the Conquest of the Desert, led by Julio Argentino Roca.